Frank Peregory – Medal of Honor – 29th Infantry Division

 On his own initiative, the Technical-Sergeant Frank Peregory progresses towards the German fortified point despite fired shots.
 Having reached the summit of the hill, he discovered the entrance of a network of trenches which leads to the center of the point of support, situated two hundred yards further on.

 Without hesitating for a second, it enters the main trench and progresses inside while being crouched.
 Suddenly, he encounters a group of enemy infantrymen and without losing time he attacks the Germans with his bayonet and while throwing grenades.
 Eight enemy soldiers are killed, three surrender.

 But it is not yet finished for Frank Peregory, who continues to advance in the network of trenches.
 He forces thirty-two more German soldiers, as well as heavy machine gun servants, to surrender, enabling the elements of the 3rd Battalion to advance and secure the area.

-In total, Frank Peregory alone obtained the surrender of nearly forty enemy soldiers and thanks to his action he allowed the men of his unit to liberate the village of Grandcamp while recovering the formidable German machine guns.
+In total, Frank Peregory alone obtained the surrender of nearly forty enemy soldiers and thanks to his action he allowed the men of his unit to liberate the village of Grandcamp while seizing German machine guns.

 To commemorate this charge with bayonets and grenades, to remember his unlimited courage and his rapid and effective reading of the situation, the President of the United States of America, represented by the Congress, presented to the Technical Sergeant Frank Peregory’s highest US military honor, the famous Medal of Honor, posthumously.
-Frank Peregory was killed six days later during a battle in Normandy on 14 June 1944.
+Frank Peregory was killed six days later during the defense of the town of Couvains on 14 June 1944.
 He was 29 years old.

 Today, a small garden and a monument were erected in Grandcamp in memory of the young American soldier of the 29th Infantry Division, at the very site of one of the German machine guns in a Tobruk, which is still visible.
 The city has named this place: the Frank Peregory Garden.